 MOVIE AS AN INSPIRATION FOR A WINDOW DISPLAY

 The aim of this window display was to create a contemporary version of 1960’s style.
 My inspiration was a movie called Guess Who’s Coming to Dinner by Stanley Kramer.
-It was originally written as a play what is quite noticeable while watching the movie, through the narrative, dialogs, and the set up feels like a stage too.
+It was originally written as a play and it is quite noticeable as the movie goes by.
+It is in the narrative, the dialogues, and the scenography feels like a theatre stage.

 It was really an influential film for me growing up.
 There were so few representations of black people living as fully dimensional in a white culture. — Dawn Porter, African American filmmaker

 I concentrated on the Christina character played by Katharine Hepburn and chosen her as the main character for my window display.
 I found her the most significant figure in the whole drama.
 Her character built bridges of peace inside the moral conflict in the turned apart middle-class white family.